robang74/redfishos/recovery/README.md

 > # :warning: WARNING
 >
-> The scripts in `recovery` folder are still in alpha or beta testing do not use if you are sure about what you are doing.
+> The scripts in `recovery` folder are still in alpha or beta testing.
+Do not use it if you are sure about what you are doing.
 >
-> Here below a couple of exceptions to this general rule, the scripts to generate the `recovery` and `sysdebug` archives.
+> Here below are a couple of exceptions to this general rule: the scripts to generate the `recovery` and `sysdebug` archives.
 >
-> However, these two archives installed into the root filesystem cab brick your system, hence you have been warned.
+> However, these two archives installed in the root filesystem can brick your system.
+Hence, you have been warned.

 ---

 ## About recovery package

-To create this package it has been used the Centos 8 binary RPMs repository:
+To create this package, the `Centos 8` binary `aarch64` RPM repository was used:

 * https://vault.centos.org/centos/8/BaseOS/aarch64/os/Packages/